High Protein Chicken Mac and Cheese

 - Easy to make.
 It comes together with simple steps and everyday ingredients –no roux or fussy techniques required.

 - Balanced comfort food.
-It’s got all the creamy, cheesy richness you expect with way more nutritional value and serious staying power.
+It’s got all the flavor and richness you expect with way more nutritional value and serious staying power.

 - Meal-prep ready.
 It’s perfect for portioning in containers for high-protein meals all week long.